Yonet/Angular-Interview-Questions/README.md

 * What are the attributes that you can define in an NgModule annotation?
 * What would you have in a shared module?
 * What would you not put shared module?
+* What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?

 #### Structural Directives Questions: